Menesay/Python-Ransomware/README.md

 Not a effective ransom.
-Just a introduction.
+Just an introduction.

 Educational purposes only.